beginning of content

 Medicines

-Sometimes lifestyle changes are all you need to manage your GORD.
-If lifestyle changes don’t help control your symptoms, you may need to take medicines.
+If lifestyle changes do not help control your symptoms, you may need to take medicines.

-Talk to your pharmacist about which medicine is best for you and always follow the instructions.
+Talk to your doctor or pharmacist about which medicine is best for you.
+Always follow the instructions.
 Let your doctor know what over-the-counter medicines you are taking.

 Surgery

-It is performed through a ‘key-hole’ approach called laparoscopy.
+It is performed through a technique called laparoscopy, often referred to as a 'key-hole' procedure.

 For most people, GORD is a fairly straightforward condition.
-But for some, it can eventually lead to complications such as
+For some, it can eventually lead to complications, such as:

 If your doctor thinks you may be at risk of developing GORD complications, they may refer you for an endoscopy.